 Vegan Coconut Scones

 These vegan coconut scones will add an extra special touch to your next afternoon tea.
 Soft and fluffy, they are sure to be a crowd-pleaser.
-Serve them with dairy-free whipped cream and strawberry jam for the perfect bite-sized treat.
+Serve them with dairy-free whipped cream and strawberry jam for the perfect sweet treat.

 Ingredients you’ll need